open-mmlab/mmpretrain/configs/instructblip/README.md

 result = inference_model('instructblip-vicuna7b_3rdparty-zeroshot_caption', 'demo/cat-dog.png')
 print(result)
-# {'pred_caption': 'The image is a photograph of a beautiful garden.
-The garden is full of colorful flowers and green leaves.'}
+# {'pred_caption': 'a blanket next to each other in the grass\na cute puppy and kitten wallpapers'}
 ```

 <!-- [TABS-END] -->